jacksonchen07/Chatbox/ChatboxAda_Prep.md

 Purpose: Connect terminals to chat with each other.

 Need:
-- A server
+- Implement server that is always listening
-- Multiple clients
+- Multiple clients (Concurrency)
-- Store chat history(?) through a hashmap (not secure but OK for starting)
-- Maybe not a log in system, but just a username upon connecting
+- Add ability to send usernames from client, and store them on the server to be retrieved. (flat file possibly?)
 - Communication System
 - Login System
+- Profanity Filter (Ben)
+    - Write function that takes a string, and returns a obfuscated representation of that string if it contains profanity.
+- Store chat history in log.

 Features:
 - Create unique username